javAlborz/SteamSentimentMLOps/README.md

 >
 > Answer:

 Pylint has been implemented in the GitHub Actions pipeline to check for many possible code and formatting issues.
+We set a threshold of 0.8 code conformity, that means in every git push attempt the code would be tested and if the final formatting score wasnt greater than 0.8, the push would be rejected.

 ## Version control